alexalra/Portfolio-Alejandro/Project 1/Analyze data for a digital media store.md

 ## 🧑‍🤝‍🧑 4.
 HR Questions

-A new HR employee was recruited and is interested in knowing more about the company's employees.
-He is in charge of organising birthday parties and hire anniversaries, and needs to retrieve some data about it.
-He also wants to know about employees addresses to study potential home office arrangaments.
-Further, he has other HR related questions about hiring and reporting lines.
-He has sent the following questions.
+A new HR Officer was recruited and is interested in knowing more about the company's employees He has sent the following questions.

 1. How many employees have their birthday in May?